chesahkalu/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 #### Specifics : :eight_pointed_black_star:
 The web infrastructure design is leveled up with an addition of further elements:

 - `**Server 2**` : The server 2 comes in to enable a distribution of traffic in case of high traffic loads.
 This shares the traffic between server 1 and server 2, hence preventing a downtime failure of server one.
 Both servers will also serve as a back up during maintenance of either servers.
-This solves the SPOF challenge.
+This solves the SPOF challenge and increases high availability.

 - `**Load Balancer**` : The load balancer handles the operation of how the two servers function and service the client.
 The load balancer using some algorithms, will distribute the work-load of each server to reduce the amount of load on an individual server, which in turn increases the reliability, efficiency and availability of the system.

-- `**Active-Active setup**` : These Load balancer uses an Active-Active setup, which is a setup that distributes the work load across both active servers.
+- `**Active-Active setup**` : This Load balancer uses an Active-Active setup, which is a setup that distributes the work load across both active servers.
 Another setup would be an Active-Passive setup which loads only one server, and leaves the other on standby, activating it on failure of the loaded server.

 - `**ROUND ROBIN DNS**` : To enable the Active-Active setup, the ROUND ROBIN DNS algorithm is used, these algorithm handles the distribution of the loads by sequentially distributing the loads between the servers one after the other.
 Other algorithms like the LEAST CONNECTION FIRST SCHEDULING and the WEIGHTED SCHEDULING can be used.